xfcui/ScientificResearch/ResearchTrends_AI4LS.md

-# The Dawn of Generative Biology: An Analysis of Deep Learning's Transformative Impact on Life Sciences
+# An Analysis of Deep Learning's Transformative Impact on Life Sciences

 ## Executive Summary